 Main reason to book here: Diving, diving, talking about diving, and diving.

-Link to the Scuba Club Cozumel website: Click HERE
+CHECK AVAILABILITY at the Scuba Club Cozumel website: Click HERE

-Tamarindo Guest House
+Tamarindo Guest House a Good Choice for Cozumel Divers

 I’ve had my eye on this gorgeous guest house for a couple of years and would recommend it to someone who likes the jewel-box feel of a young and stylish (and recently fully renovated!)
 B&B vibe.